osm-search/Nominatim/docs/admin/Deployment-PHP.md

 # Deploying Nominatim using the PHP frontend

+!!! danger
+    The PHP frontend is deprecated and will be removed in Nominatim 5.0.

 The Nominatim API is implemented as a PHP application.
 The `website/` directory in the project directory contains the configured website.
 You can serve this in a production environment with any web server that is capable to run